Baiju-R/25_12_2025/README.md

 - If Blood Request rejected by admin then 0 unit of blood reduced from stock.
 - Can see history of blood request.
 - Can Update Unit Of Particular Blood Group.
+- Can verify donor coordinates and view all pin-ready donors on the interactive **Donor Map** (Leaflet + OSM) to validate coverage before approving requests.

 ### Donor